asselinpaul/asselinpaul/content/bookshelf.md

 +++
 title = "Bookshelf"
 menu = "main"
-summary = "A list of books — inspired by Patrick Collison , Dan Wang , Bret Victor amongst others."
+summary = "A list of books — inspired by Patrick Collison , Dan Wang , Bret Victor amongst others.
+As is a tale, so is life."
 +++

 ### Bookshelf